TNT (cellular service)

 TNT (formerly known as Piltel, Mobiline, Phone Pal, and still unofficially known as Talk 'N Text) is a cellular service of Smart Communications in the Philippines.
-By April 2000, Piltel launched it's GSM brand, Talk 'N Text.
+By April 2000, Piltel launched its GSM brand, Talk 'N Text.
 Piltel also reported 16,590,737 subscribers to its GSM brand, Talk 'N Text, before its transfer to Smart.
 Piltel used the 912 area code for its AMPS/CDMA service.
 However, it is now used for TNT.

 TNT is known for its low-cost packages, catering mostly to the mobile needs of the masses of the Philippines.
 From classics like Gaan Text 10 to unlimited offers like Unlitext Extra 30, TNT provides a wide range of offerings in call, text, mobile internet, and other value-added services.

 Talk 'N Text logo used from 2000 to 2010.

-On April 1, 2000, Piltel signed an facilities-sharing agreement with Smart Communications to wireless service using the mobile service of Smart's GSM network, which allowed that launched begin to Piltel's Talk 'N Text.